retest/docs/docs/recheck/how-ignore-works-in-recheck.md

 shouldIgnoreAttributeDifference(element, diff) {}
 ```

-As the name suggests, `shouldIgnoreElement` specifies whether an element and its child elements should be ignored completely.
-And `shouldIgnoreAttributeDifference` specifies whether a given difference should be ignored.
+As the name suggests, `shouldIgnoreElement` specifies whether an element and all its children should be ignored completely.

+Using `shouldIgnoreAttributeDifference` allows to specify whether a given difference should be ignored.
 This gives the flexibility to e.g. ignore all pixel differences smaller than 5px, to ignore the domain in URLs or to ignore switching between equivalent font-families, like "Times New Roman" and "Times Roman".
 Implementations of these examples can be found in [recheck-web](https://github.com/retest/recheck-web/blob/master/.retest/recheck.ignore.js).